Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in West Gladstone shows that there are currently 26 active transport stops operating.
+The analysis of public transport in West Gladstone shows that there are 26 active transport stops currently operating.
 These stops serve a mix of bus routes, with a total of 8 individual routes providing service.
-Together, these routes facilitate 585 weekly passenger trips.
+The combined weekly passenger trips across these routes amount to 585.

-The accessibility of transport is rated as good, with residents on average located 228 meters from their nearest transport stop.
+The accessibility of transport in the area is rated as good, with residents on average located 228 meters from their nearest transport stop.
 The service frequency averages 83 trips per day across all routes, which equates to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport